Updated: 4 days ago

 Genetic information often involves the request of an individual for, or receipt of, genetic services or involvement in clinical research involving the genetic services of an individual or a family member of an individual and the genetic information of a fetus borne by an individual or a pregnant woman who is a family member of an individual and the genetic information of an embryo that is legal.

-Workplace Discrimination Based On Genetic Information
+Workplace Discrimination In California: Genetic Information

 The law prohibits genetic information discrimination in respect to any aspect of employment, including recruitment, termination, compensation, work assignments, promotions, layoffs, training, fringe benefits, or any other term or employment condition.